-What is a modal window?
+What is a modal dialog?

 A modal window gets its name from the fact that triggering of the window is accompanied by a change in mode.
 When this happens, areas outside the modal window are deactivated until users either react to instructions that appear within the modal box itself, or close the window.

 With that said, although the rest of the page remains visible when a modal box appears, typically the background becomes darker – indicating that other page areas have been deactivated.
-It’s a technique that draws further attention to the modal box, yet offers the advantage that users can still see what is behind the window.
+It’s a technique that draws further attention to the dialog modal box, yet offers the advantage that users can still see what is behind the window.
 This helps to reassure users that they haven’t lost whatever it is they were working on before the modal window appeared.

-When to use modal windows?
+When to use modals?

 A modal window is a powerful way of alerting users about important information or prompting them to take a specific action.
 For example, modal windows are often used in responsive design for delivering warnings, confirmations, drawing the user’s attention to vital information that they may otherwise have overlooked, or for making them aware of any secondary effects their actions may have.
 Similarly, modals can be used when further information is required before a certain task can be completed - such as when prompting a user to enter their password or other login information.

-Shortcomings and best practices
+Shortcomings and best practices for modal windows